 Allow God to be gracious

 Our God is gracious; full of patience, mercy and lovingkindness.
-He made all thing to work together in harmony (Rom 8:28), and is ever-present to uphold His creation, to heal and restore where He rightfully is able.
+He made all things to work together in harmony (Rom 8:28), and is ever-present to uphold His creation, to heal and restore where He rightfully is able.
 But He will not accommodate sin to do so.

 When one comes to his senses, repents of his sin, and turns back to God through Christ alone, he is immediately reconciled.
 Through faith in God’s promises, healing and restoration begins the instant one’s heart acknowledges the privilege into which he has entered .
 And, even though man’s sin may have repercussions, God always gives grace to endure and overcome; and the measure of grace received is always according to the faith and obedience we exercise.